dsainfort/dsainfort/README.md

 # Hi there 👋

 My name is Djifferson Sainfort a **software engineer** based in *Haïti*.
-With a passion for self-learning, I am prepared to create innovative software solutions that meet the needs of today's evolving technological landscape.
+With a **passion for self-learning**, I am prepared to create innovative software solutions that meet the needs of today's evolving technological landscape.
 My experience in the field has honed my ability to collaborate with cross-functional teams and deliver results that exceed expectations.
 I am a driven and detail-oriented professional who is committed to staying current on industry trends and best practices.

 ---

-### 🔧 Languages and Tools
+### 🔧 **Languages and Tools**

 <img align="left" alt="HTML" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-plain.svg" />
 <img align="left" alt="CSS" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/css3/css3-plain.svg" />